Skywatch24/JS-Library/packages/server/README.md

 ## How to use:

-Create a POST method on your server.
+Create GET and POST methods on your server.

 Take [Express](https://github.com/expressjs/express) as an example.